Tee Grizzley

-Terry Sanchez Wallace Jr. (born March 23, 1994), known professionally as Tee Grizzley, is an American rapper best known for his singles "First Day Out", "No Effort", "Colors", and "From the D to the A" (featuring Lil Yachty).
+Terry Sanchez Wallace Jr. (born March 23, 1994), known professionally as Tee Grizzley, is an American rapper.
+He first began posting music online following a two year prison sentence, he released the song "First Day Out" in 2017.
+It quickly gained viral status—earning two million views on YouTube in under three weeks—due to a social media challenge enacted by American professional basketball power forward LeBron James, after which the song peaked within the top 50 of the Billboard Hot 100 and led him to sign with 300 Entertainment.
+Its release preceded his debut mixtape My Moment (2017), and was followed by the single "From the D to the A" (featuring Lil Yachty), which received double platinum certification by the Recording Industry Association of America (RIAA).
+His collaborative mixtape with Lil Durk, Bloodas (2018), was followed by his debut studio album, Activated (2018).

-After being released from prison in October 2016, Grizzley released his debut single "First Day Out" through YouTube.
-The song gained over two million views in less than three weeks, and led to Grizzley signing a record deal with 300 Entertainment and Atlantic Records in 2017.
-After releasing numerous mixtapes and singles throughout 2017, Grizzley released his debut studio album, Activated in 2018, which peaked at number 10 on the Billboard 200.
+The album peaked at number ten on the Billboard 200, while his second and third albums, the Timbaland-produced Scriptures (2019) and Built for Whatever (2021), peaked at numbers 20 and 15, respectively.
+His fourth album, Tee's Coney Island (2023) marked a period of commercial resurgence as its lead single, "IDGAF" (featuring Chris Brown and Mariah the Scientist) entered the Billboard Hot 100 once more.

 Early life

 Wallace was born on March 23, 1994, in Detroit, Michigan, and was raised by his grandmother near the intersection of Joy Rd. & Southfield Freeway in the Warrendale neighborhood due to his mother and father constantly being in and out of prison.
-In middle school he began developing an interest in rap music and eventually formed the musical group All Stars Ball Hard along with three of his friends, JR, Po, and Lee.
+In middle school he began developing an interest in rap music and eventually formed the musical group All Stars Ball Hard (ASBH) along with three of his friends, JR, Po, and Lee.
 Wallace took the moniker of ASBH Tee, and they began uploading their songs to YouTube.
 In 2011, his mother was sentenced to 20 years in prison for drug trafficking and released in late 2020.
 His father was murdered in 2012.

 Wallace was the first member of his family to attend college in generations.
 He attended Michigan State University to study finance and accounting.
-After undergoing financial difficulties, he and a friend of his began to burglarize other students' dormitories.
+He and a friend began to burglarize other students' dormitories.
 They stole $20,000 worth of electronics and money from other students in February 2014.
 On February 27, Wallace and Jeremy Ford were caught but released pending investigation.

 Wallace went on the run, and fled to Kentucky.
 On July 1, 2014, Wallace was one of three people arrested following an attempted robbery at a jewelry store in Lexington, Kentucky.
 Wallace was sentenced to nine months for the robbery, and, while already serving that sentence, he was sentenced to 18 months to 15 years for the Michigan State robberies in September 2015.
 On October 16, 2016, he was released from prison in Michigan.